View Categories

 • The SC of Bangladesh applied the same doctrine in 1989 to the Bangla constitution.

-• Art.
-79 (3) of basic law of Germany also speaks of certain fundamental principles being non-amendable.
+• Article 79 (3) of the Basic Law of Germany also addresses certain fundamental principles that are not subject to amendment.

 Basic Structure Doctrine: Components Revealed Through Judicial Pronouncements